Columns Component

 Adding a Columns Component

-In this example, you'll set up three evenly-spaced columns to ask your end-user for their first, middle, and last names.
-These instructions assume that you have an open module saved and with a title.
+In this example, you'll set up three evenly-spaced columns with three Text Field components for your end-user to submit their first, middle, and last names.

 Configure the Columns Component